 7. Crown of Thorns

-If you need a unique drought tolerant plant for your garden, crown of thorns plant is the best choice.
+If you need a unique drought tolerant plant for your garden, or as a flowering houseplant - crown of thorns plant is the best choice.

 Classified as a succulent, crown of thorns (Euphorbia milii) has thick fleshy leaves and stems adapted for water storage.
 One of the many reasons that makes this plant such a great choice for warmer areas since it's heat tolerant.